Should You Use a Personal Loan to Pay Taxes?

 Cons

-Must qualify: Most lenders require you to meet eligibility, credit score, and income requirements to qualify.
+You must meet eligibility requirements: Most lenders require you to meet eligibility, credit score and income requirements to qualify.

 When a Personal Loan Might Make Sense

-Taking out a personal loan to pay your taxes could make sense if:
+Taking out a personal loan to pay your taxes is a good idea if these situations are true:

 You have strong credit and can qualify for a low APR.